pwr-Solaar/Solaar/docs/index.md

 If you are using an old version and something described here does not work you should upgrade using one of the methods described below.

-Solaar can be used as a GUI application or via its command-line interface.
+Solaar can be used as a GUI application, the usual case, or via its command-line interface.
+The Solaar GUI is meant to run continuously in the background, monitoring devices, making changes to them, and responding to some messages they emit.
+To this end, it is useful to have Solaar start at user login so that changes made to devices by Solaar are applied at login and through out the user's session.

-Both interfaces are able to list the connected devices and show information about each device, often including battery status.
+Both Solaar interfaces are able to list the connected devices and show information about each device, often including battery status.
 Solaar is able to pair and unpair devices with receivers as supported by the device and receiver.